creacher4/gamedev-journal/docs/mathematics/linear-algebra/vectors.md

 ### Dot Product

-The dot product, (or inner product) is one of the most versatile vector operations.
-It takes two vectors and returns a single scalar value.
+The dot product (or inner product) is one of the most versatile vector operations.
+It takes two vectors and returns a single scalar value that measures the "agreement" or projection of one vector onto another.

 It can be calculated in two ways: